Neocaridina davidi: Breeding

 Females produce between 20–30 eggs at a time, which take 2–3 weeks to hatch.
+However, they may abandon their eggs if stressed or if it is their first time carrying eggs.
 The eggs are green or yellow, depending on the color of the saddle.
 They turn darker and darker until the young shrimp hatch after about three weeks.
 As the eggs near the end stages of growth, tiny dark eye spots of the developing shrimp within can be observed.
 When the young hatch, they are tiny (roughly 1mm) copies of the adults, as N. davidi does not have a larval stage.

+Species Population

+The population of Neocaradina davidi is not exactly known due to their high breeding rate, they are thought to be in the billions worldwide.
+Most of their population is in the aquarium hobby and introduced areas because their native area is quite small.

 Varieties

 While there is variance in the greenish-brown wild type coloration of N. davidi, they have been selectively bred to display a wide range of colors.
 It is thought that the variation of the wild type coloration serves as camouflage to protect against predation and to display an individual's health for mate attraction.
 There is limited public information about the heritability and inheritance patterns, expression, and polymorphism of color traits in the selective breeding of N. davidi.

 N. davidi is semi-translucent, and their appearances are the result of "blood" ("flesh", muscles etc.) coloration and "skin" (the chitin of the shell) coloration.
 It is thought that the carotenoids in the food that shrimp consume provide pigmentation for their chromatophores.

 Some of their coloration expressed in the exoskeleton of N. davidi may result from a specific mixture of the products produced by chromatophores; xanthophores (yellow/orange), erythrophores (red/orange), iridophores (blue), leucophores (white), and melanophores (black/brown).
 Melanophores produce melanin, xanthaphoeres and erythrophores produce pteridine and carotenoids, and iridophores and leucophores contain purines.